technyon/nuki_hub/README.md

 ## Support

-If you haven't ordered your NUKI product yet, you can support me by using my referrer code when placing your order:
+If you haven't ordered your NUKI product yet, you can support me by using my referrer code when placing your order:<br>
 REF5PZ4TE39H5

 ## Disclaimer